kinecosystem/kin-sdk-python/README.md

 # Additionaly, an unique app-id can be provided, this will mark all of your transactions and allow the Kin Ecosystem to track the kin usage of your app
 # A unique app-id should be recivied from the Kin Ecosystem
+# If no app-id is given, an 'anonymous' app-id will be used
 account = client.kin_account('seed',app_id='unique_app_id')
 ```